wimmatthyssen/azure-festive-hackathon-submission/README.md

 ```

 5. Update the terraform map variable `app_locations` in the `variables.tf` file to include each region you want to deploy to.
-For example, if I want to deploy to the _West Europe_ and _UK South_ regions, it would look like the following:
+For example, if I want to deploy to the _West Europe_, _North Europe_ and _UK South_ regions, it would look like the following:
 ```
 variable "app_locations" {
   type        = map